abavisg/may-vibes-9/README.md

 - Daily learning mode for scheduled card review.
 - Export functionality for downloading or printing courses.
 - Self-contained card viewer with local state management for improved navigation experience.
+- Modular codebase with clear separation of concerns and routing.

 **Remaining Work:**
 - **User Authentication and Authorization:** Implement secure user authentication on the backend and integrate authentication status and token handling on the client-side to protect routes and data.